 Successful completion of DELF examination according to the required score or to an equivalent examination (see Acceptable proof of language proficiency equivalent to DELF level "Strong B2") is an admission requirement to the BEd Program after obtaining a first degree (BEd/Ad) and an admission requirement to the Field Experiences for other programs.

-For further information on the DELF, please visit: www.csi,ualberta.ca a.
-Admission Requirement to the BEd/Ad (60) Program To be admitted to this program, students must present the results of a "strong B2" level of the French test (DELF) comprised of oral and written comprehension and production components.
+For further information on the DELF, please visit: www.csj.ualberta.ca a.
+Admission Requirement to the BEd/Ad (★60) Program b.
+Admission Requirement to Field Experiences BEd Program (\$\Delta\$120]: To be admitted to Field Experiences, students are required, during the first term of their third year at the latest to present the results of a "strong B2" level of the French test (DELF) comprised of oral and written comprehension and production components.
 The minimum overall pass mark required by the Faculté Saint-Jean is 72 % and a score no lower than 18 points out of 25 in each of the four components.